NishatFarihaRimi/time_series_forecasting_1/README.md

 Download Method: Via Kaggle API script (kaggle competitions download)

-Please include a folder with all the csv data named data and

 The dataset includes:
 | Dataset | Description    |
 | :-------- | :------- |